AnalystDaipayan/Olympics_Analysis/Analysis_Solutions/SQLSolution.md

 ORDER BY 1;
 ````

 ### 8. Write a query to get the players name who have won gold medal in the same event for three consecutive years.
+Starting from the Year 2000.

 ````sql
 WITH Player_Details AS